 The Japanese word "nemuri" (sleep) is all the respect for the sacredness of sleep and rest, meaning those moments that can give nourishment to the mind, body and spirit.

-This takes into account the project presented at the Triennale by Setsu & Shinobu Ito's vision: "Technology is a means to create beauty and environmental sensations, in a simple and intuitive, satisfying the senses and satisfying the needs.
+This is taken into account by the project presented at the Triennale through the vision of Setsu & Shinobu Ito: “Technology is a means to generate beauty and environmental sensations, in a simple and intuitive way, satisfying the senses and satisfying needs.

 On this occasion, which involves a close relationship between the body and technology, we figured its application as a tool for amplifying the state of relaxation, through an interactive path, dropped in a natural setting. "

 Thus, the space of the cube C of the Triennale di Milano, has been transformed into a Zen garden, it made sound suggestions and video from which emerge, like stones from the forms naturally disordered, an archipelago of sofas and a bed.
 "They represent the possible furniture that can become interactive," says Setsu Ito - "hiding inside them, placed at strategic points, sensors that react immediately to" movements.